“We are never so vulnerable as when we love.”

 These are all legitimate questions, and well worth exploring.
 An initial consultation will provide an opportunity for us to address these questions together.

 Does this sound like your situation?

 When a couple comes in to see us, they are usually at a stage where their relationship has caused a distressful amount of hurt, distance, pain, disappointment, and resentment.
 Some of these distresses are communicated through open conflicts or non-verbal tension that permeates the fabric of the relationship.
 Some other couples find themselves dealing with a betrayal so significant that they wonder if they should just pack and leave, or if they should stay and work on repair.
 Either way, couples often have lost sight of how they ended up at this very unhappy place.

-Therapy can provide a way for couples to identify unmet needs behind their unsuccessful communication, gain control of their destructive patterns, learn new skills to communicate clearly, and gain insights into what triggers them.
+Couples therapy can provide a way for partners to identify unmet needs behind their unsuccessful communication, gain control of their unhelpful patterns, learn new skills to communicate effectively, and gain insights into what triggers unhelpful behavior.

 What if we want to find out more?

 If you feel uncertain about what you need, or unsure if I am the right person for the two of you, know that these are all legitimate concerns.
 The purpose of an initial consultation is for you to tell me what you are struggling with and to find out how I work, and then you two can decide if working with me is something that suits and feels right for both of you.

 How Dr. Bertie Wai works